 The Birkbeck Pain Project - Fellowships

-The Birkbeck Pain Project began in January 2011.
-It is funded by the Wellcome Trust and includes
+The Birkbeck Pain Project began in January 2011 and is now over.
+It was funded by the Wellcome Trust

 Joanna Bourke (Principal Investigator), Louise Hide, Carmen Mangion, and (as a 2 year Visiting Fellow) Jeremy Davies.
 We are delighted to announce that, in collaboration with the Birkbeck Institute for the Humanities, we have appointed three more Fellows: